(Iso)spin from Isospin in Top-Down Holography: I-branes on S2 with a Meron

 The symmetry of the configuration, that in general is a subgroup of the isometry group, is given by

-where $\mathbb{R}$ is associated to time translations, and SO(3)$_D$ is generated by a combination of SU(2)$_{R}$ Killing vectors of the 3-spheres ($R^{i}_{\alpha}$) and the SO(3) ones of the $\Sp{2}$ ($J^{i}$), as was explained in Section \ref{sec:UpliftS31}.
+where $\mathbb{R}$ is associated to time translations, and SU(2)$_D$ is generated by a combination of SU(2)$_{\text{R}}$ Killing vectors of the 3-spheres ($R^{i}_{\alpha}$) and the SO(3) ones of the $\Sp{2}$ ($J^{i}$), as was explained in Section \ref{sec:UpliftS31}.